mathieu-benoit/formio-on-aks/README.md

 # TODO / FIXME / Further considerations

 - Setup SSL on Nginx Ingress Controller based on this https://docs.microsoft.com/en-us/azure/aks/ingress-own-tls
-- Don't use `latest` tag for the Docker images you are leveraging here
 - Watch new version of:
     - The Docker images you are using from `minio`, `redis`, `formio`, `kured`, etc.
     - The Kubernetes versions by running `az aks get-versions` and then `az aks upgrade`
-- Leverage Helm chart instead of `kubectl run|expose|apply`
+- Leverage K8S YAML files or Helm chart instead of `kubectl run|expose` commands